msaroufim/mynotes/Unitymlagents.md

 GPU training needs a small config change: https://github.com/Unity-Technologies/ml-agents/issues/1534

-To train an agent from scratch, setup the Unity and use the CLI https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-ML-Agents.md - CLI needs a path to a config file to specify how the learning will happen exactly.
+To train an agent from scratch, setup the Unity and use the CLI https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-ML-Agents.md - CLI needs a path to a config file to specify how the learning will happen exactly and needs a .app file which you can get from building the scene you're working with.

  Base algorithm is PPO with some default params but they can be changed easily

 Let's look at an example with the Soccer game.
 Code has 4 files